-General Dynamics Health Services / ARMA has an opening supporting the USSOCOM Preservation of the Force and Family Program (POTFF)1) Provide management, coordination, liaison, advice, research, analysis, planning, programming, and budgeting advice and assistance, education and training policies and guidelines for Special Operations Human Performance programs as well as provide expert guidance and advice to Component headquarters staff.2) Train Tactical Athletes to develop and use the psychological skills necessary to perform optimally in training and operations, realize their potential, and increase their overall well-being.3) Serve as a key analyst and recognized professional authority performing scientific work requiring the design, development, and adaptation of mathematical and statistical models and techniques and provide advice and insight about the probable effects of alternative courses of action.
+General Dynamics Health Solutions/ ARMA has an opening supporting the DOD POTFF Program: 1) Provide management, coordination, liaison, advice, research, analysis, planning, programming, and budgeting advice and assistance, education and training policies and guidelines for Human Performance programs as well as provide expert guidance and advice to Component headquarters staff.2) Train Tactical Athletes to develop and use the psychological skills necessary to perform optimally in training and operations, realize their potential, and increase their overall well-being.3) Serve as a key analyst and recognized professional authority performing scientific work requiring the design, development, and adaptation of mathematical and statistical models and techniques and provide advice and insight about the probable effects of alternative courses of action.
 Specifically, this position will:

 - Master’s Degree required (MS/MBA), Ph.D. in human performance (or related field) is highly desired.
 Certification as a Certified Consultant through the Association for Applied Sport Psychology (AASP) is desired